-This course focuses on practical development and engineering approach issues of real-time software.
+This course focuses on practical development and engineering approach issues of realtime software.
 It assumes a reasonable proficiency in at least one programming language (C, C++, Java, or others) and a basic understanding of the fundamental concept of object orientation.
 The course emphasizes architectural analysis rather than programming.
 Topics include: architectural aspects, scheduling and synchronization, design patterns for real-time software, and aspects of software verification and model checking.
+This course provides an in-depth view of design patterns.
+The course is suitable for software architects and developers who are already well-versed in software design.
+In addition, this course will offer continuous opportunities for learning the most advanced features of the object oriented languages and understanding some principles behind the design of its fundamental libraries.